Planted in Wellness: Plants for Heart Health

 Best House Plants for Clean Air, visit A Breath of Fresh Air (see link).

 What's all this talk about plants anyway?
 Everywhere you turn you hear folks touting the benefits of plants - both kinds, for your home and for your body.
 It's one of those topics that will never go away and the story doesn't change.
-It's time to embrace that plants promote healing.
-And if you're feeling inspired, grow a garden!
-You can grow a garden indoors and outside with this.
+It's time to embrace that plants promote health and well-being.
+And if you're feeling inspired, start a garden!

 Eat the real rainbow (colorful, a variety) of fruits and vegetables every day.
-Go beyond peas and carrots.
+We can go beyond eating steamed peas and carrots.

 I strongly feel that (real) food is the foundation to our wellness.
 I always look to food when I want to change how I feel - what to add in, what to reduce.
 And I listen to my body when I eat these foods to see if they align with my needs.
 I also keep a journal to record symptoms that are new or different than usual stuff.
 It's good to have a record if anything should happen, it'll be easier to identify some patterns.
 I also write goals to increase movement in my journal so that I can be proud of completing the good-for-me task!